meetric1/gmod_shader_guide/README.md

 You must ENSURE that the name stays exactly in this format, or the tools provided won't work.

-Now, we're going to overwrite an existing shader with this new one.\
+Now, we're going to overwrite an existing shader with a new one.\
 Drag `example1_ps2x.hlsl` on top of `build_single_shader.bat` and it should compile and automatically put the shader into `fxc`, which is where GMod shaders are loaded from.\
 Compiled shaders are `.vcs` files, which stands for `Valve Compiled Shader`.